Explore Dynamic Strength → Strength that moves

 Medical diagram showing visceral fat around internal organs compared to subcutaneous fat under the skin

-The ratio between lean mass and fat mass—especially visceral fat— is a far better predictor of health than total body weight.
+The balance between lean mass and fat — especially visceral fat — is a far better predictor of health than total body weight.

 If weight alone doesn't tell you much, then "losing weight" isn't really the goal.

-Crash dieting will usually lower the number on your scale.
-But aggressive calorie restriction without resistance training burns muscle along with fat.
-You end up lighter, but weaker—and often no healthier.
+Crash dieting lowers the number on the scale.
+It doesn't improve what that number is made of.
+Aggressive calorie restriction without resistance training burns muscle along with fat.
+You end up lighter, but weaker — and often no healthier.

 Worse, when the weight comes back, it tends to return as fat, leaving you worse off than where you started.

-A smarter approach combines a moderate calorie deficit with strength training.
+A smarter approach combines a moderate calorie deficit with strength and movement training.
 Resistance work sends a clear signal to your body: keep the muscle, burn the fat.
+For a fuller look at what exercise is actually for — beyond weight loss — that article covers the case in full.
+If you're not sure where to start, the beginner workout plan gives you a practical first week built around exactly this principle.

 Waist circumference